AUTHOR Q & A

 I’m married, with 2 children, 2 cats and 2 rabbits, although I’m only married to my wife, not the kids or pets.
 My life is hectic, and I struggle to find not only the time to write, but also the energy – if you know anything about MS, you know that fatigue is a major element.
 We all live together in a regular house, on a regular street, except the rabbits, which live in the garden – apparently making the children live outside is frowned upon.

 I know you’re not a vampire, so what do you do during the daylight hours?

-During the daylight hours, I work for a charity supporting disabled people.
-I am myself, a wheelchair user and have been for over 6 years, at time of writing (Jan 16), after being diagnosed with multiple sclerosis almost fifteen years ago.
+During the daylight hours, most recently, I worked for a charity supporting disabled people.
+I am myself, a wheelchair user and have been for over 10 years, at time of writing (Sept 2020), after being diagnosed with multiple sclerosis almost twenty years ago.
 Is my life history important?
 Well, not really, but it does colour the way I see the world sometimes, and anyone that follows me on Twitter will attest to the fact that I occasionally have a word or two to say about disability related issues.
 I’ve also started noticing that some of my protagonists seem to have a disability.
 Not all, by any means, but enough to notice!
 I am always happy to hear from writers who face challenges as a result of disability, so if that’s you, why not drop me a line?
 That doesn’t mean I don’t want to hear from others, because I do!
 I want to be an author first, please.